Graduate and Postdoc Trainees

 Justin Garcia

 Justin GarciaJustin’s research focuses on the biocultural foundations of human sexual behavior, particularly social and sexual monogamy.
 His recent work has focused on the regulation of sexual and reproductive life histories, intimate touch, and romantic and sexual relationships across the life course.
-Justin is currently Ruth Halls Assistant Professor of Gender Studies and Acting Executive Director at The Kinsey Institute, Indiana University.
+Justin is currently the Ruth Halls Professor of Gender Studies and Executive Director at The Kinsey Institute, Indiana University.

 Jennifer Hackney